iegomez/mosquitto-go-auth/README.md

 If `cache_reset` is set to false or omitted, cache won't be flushed upon service start.

-Redis will use some defaults if no values are given.
-The following are possible configuration values for the cache:
+Redis will use the following defaults if no values are given.
+Also, these are the available options for cache:

 ```
 auth_opt_cache_host localhost
 auth_opt_cache_port 6379
 auth_opt_cache_password pwd
-auth_opt_cache_db 0
+auth_opt_cache_db 3
 auth_opt_auth_cache_seconds 30
 auth_opt_acl_cache_seconds 30
 ```